-The school's complaint procedures are set out in the school prospectus.
+The school's complaints procedure is set out in the Complaints Policy available on the website www.jys.org.uk or through the school office.
 Teachers will work closely with parents at all stages in a child's education and should be the first port of call in case of any difficulty.